 An estimated date when the failure of a specific component will reach the levels specified in subsection (f)(1)(A).

-Subsequent to the filing of a ZFIR for a test group, a vehicle manufacturer shall submit quarterly reports through the remainder of the applicable warranty period for the specific propulsion-related parts or battery that are the subject of the ZFIR that utilize the most recent information for the test group to update the number and percentage of unscreened warranty claims and estimated actual failures consistent with the findings of (e)(2)(E).
-ZFIR report updates shall be submitted to the Chief, Emissions Certification and Compliance Division.
+Subsequent to the filing of a ZFIR for a test group, a vehicle manufacturer shall submit quarterly reports through the remainder of the applicable warranty period for the specific propulsion-related parts or battery that are the subject of the ZFIR that utilize the most recent information for the test group.
+The quarterly reports must update the number and percentage of unscreened warranty claims and estimated actual failures consistent with the findings of (e)(2)(E).
+ZFIR report updates shall be submitted to the Executive Officer in accordance with subsection (m).

 Zero Emission Vehicle (ZEV) Information Reports